-- Determining criteria for significant increase in credit risk; - Choosing appropriate models and assumptions for the measurement of ECL; - Establishing the number and relative weightings of forward-looking scenarios for each type of product/market and the associated ECL; and - Establishing groups of similar financial assets for the purposes of measuring ECL.
+• Determining criteria for significant increase in credit risk;

+Choosing appropriate models and assumptions for the measurement of ECL;

+Establishing the number and relative weightings of forward-looking scenarios for each type of product/market and the associated ECL; and a.
+Measurement of the expected credit loss allowance (continued)

+Establishing groups of similar financial assets for the purposes of measuring ECL.